 Every other Tuesday our team sits together to watch a TED Talk.
 Today we listened to Tim Leberecht.
 In this video, recorded at the TED Summit in 2016, he gives tips on how to build a human company in the age of machines.

-Now running strategy consulting firm Leberecht & Partners, Tim was previously the chief marketing officer at NBBJ, a global design and architecture firm, and at Frog Design.
+Now running strategy consulting firm Leberecht & Partners, Tim Leberecht was previously the chief marketing officer at NBBJ, a global design and architecture firm, and at Frog Design.
 He also co-founded the “15 Toasts” dinner series that creates safe spaces for people to have conversations on difficult topics.

 Every other Tuesday our team sits together to watch a TED Talk.
 Today we listened to Fei Fei Ling.
-In this video, recorded at the TED conference in 2015, she describes the state of the art — including the database of 15 million photos her team built to “teach” a computer to understand pictures — and the key insights yet to come.
+In this video, recorded at TED 2015, she describes the state of the art — including the database of 15 million photos her team built to “teach” a computer to understand pictures — and the key insights yet to come.